djpohly/dwl/README.md

 # dwl - dwm for Wayland

+###
+This is my personal customized branch of dwl.

+I have:
+	- Applied various patches
+	- Tweaked some config

+I want to:
+	- Port my own varcol layout from dwm to dwl
+	- Port my remember tags patch from dwm

+I need to find or write:
+	- A patch to prevent focus stealing

+###
 Join us on our [Discord server] or at [#dwl] on irc.libera.chat.

 dwl is a compact, hackable compositor for [Wayland] based on [wlroots].
 It is